Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/make-azure-virtual-machine-disks-smaller.md

 You can now check your database is up and running before deleting the old disks entirely in the Azure Portal.

-The disks will still be listed in your resource list, but are “Unattached”.
+The disks will still be listed in your resource list but are “Unattached”.